evanshortiss/evanshortiss.github.io/_posts/2020-09-21-code-ready-containers-on-digital-ocean.markdown

 ## DigitalOcean Droplet Setup

 I'm going to assume you have a DigitalOcean account with a credit card attached to it.
 If you don't, go ahead and set that up before reading any further.
-They're not going to let you run a Droplet with 4 vCPU and over 16GB of RAM for free!
+They're not going to let you run a Droplet with 8 vCPU and 16GB of RAM for free!

 Get started by creating a new project on DigitalOcean.
 Name it something boring, like "CRC OpenShift 4", and give it a similarly sensible description.